Updated: 8/26/2018 | August 26th, 2018

 Kristin Addis from Be My Travel Muse writes our regular column on solo female travel.
 It’s an important topic I can’t adequately cover, so I brought in an expert to share her advice for other women travelers to help cover the topics important and specific to them!
 She’s amazing and knowledgable.
 This month, we are starting the year off with some of the common myths people have about solo female travel!

-Then I realized that nobody had the time to go with me.
-My friends were working on their careers while I had just decided to take a break from mine.
-I couldn’t wait.
+Then I realized nobody had the time to go with me, and I couldn’t wait any longer.
 I just had to go, or else I might never go.

 So I went alone and found out that all of my assumptions about traveling solo were dead wrong.
 I wasn’t lonely, I didn’t end up kidnapped, and, in a lot of ways, it was actually way better to travel by myself.
 The freedom it afforded me, the way it grew my confidence, and all of the new friends I made were huge benefits that wouldn’t have happened it I went with a group of friends.

-So for everyone who thinks that solo travel is lonely, dangerous, or boring, I want my first column ofthe new year to be on the common solo female travel myths — and why they are all wrong – to help give you the courage to get over your fears and conquer the year:
+So for everyone who thinks that solo travel is lonely, dangerous, or boring, I am here to debunk a few common solo female travel myths to help give you the courage to get over your fears and go on an epic solo adventure

 Myth #1: Solo traveling means being lonely often.